nckstwrt/CM0102Loader/README.md

 CM0102Loader can patch the .exe in memory and changes no other files - so there will be no permanent changes.

 ## Options
-When you run CM0102Loader.exe for the first time it will create a CM0102Loader.ini file with the following default options:
+When you run CM0102Loader.exe for the first time it will create a CM0102Loader.ini file in the same directory with the following default options:
 ```
 Year = 2001
 SpeedMultiplier = 4